Department of Philosophy,

 Faculty of Social Sciences

-- Political Philosophy Research Seminar
+- Political Philosophy Research Seminar (taught by the Department of Philosophy)

-- Morals and Other Values
+- Moral and Other Values Research Seminar

 - Global Justice